DolibarrLabs/damb/README.md

 Now, you can call any function that you want to use from this library.

-**Note**: If you use DAMB directly to create your new modules it will automatically handle all that for you, otherwise you'll need to do it manually.
+**Note**: When using DAMB to create a new module, it will automatically include all the files/libraries required by your module.
+However, some libraries like the `debug` library still need to be included manually.

-- **2) Flexibility**
+- **Flexibility**

 In libraries, every function is surrounded by an if condition which verifies its existence before implementing it, so if you are not satisfied with a function behavior, just override it!
 Example: